 Choosing Between an LLC, S Corp, and Other Business Structures

 A limited liability corporation (LLC) remains the most popular business entity for a private psychology practice.
-With an LLC, business owners do not pay corporate taxes, and the structure provides a reduced liability risk when compared to a sole proprietorship.
+With an LLC, business owners do not pay corporate taxes, and the structure provides a reduced liability risk compared to a sole proprietorship.
 Instead, the LLC's assets and liabilities remain separate from the private practice therapist.

 However, some states don't allow licensed private practice psychologists to form an LLC.
-In that case, the next best option may be a professional limited liability corporation (PLLC), which incurs taxes much like an LLC.
+In that case, the next best option may be a professional limited liability corporation (PLLC), which incurs taxes like an LLC.

 An S corp, another option open to therapists, also operates like an LLC in that the business profits and losses remain separate from the owner or owners.